Shafied/testcafe-reporter-slack/README.md

 ```

 ## Setup instructions :wrench:
-In order to use this TestCafe reporter plugin it is necessary to add it as your reporter to your TestCafe.
+In order to use this TestCafe reporter plugin, it is necessary to add it as your reporter to your TestCafe.

 ### Using `.testcaferc.json` config file

-Add reporter name (`slack`) to your `reporter` object:
+Add a reporter name (`slack`) to your `reporter` object:

 ```json
 {